izmirli/wp-plugin-run-log/run-log/readme.txt

 * Shortcode for displaying totals - distance, time, elevation gain (and average pace/speed).
 * Option to choose light or dark style theme, to blend with your theme.
 * Quick embed your STRAVA/Garmin Connect/endomondo activity in the post (displaying data and map from your account).
 * Add custom taxonomies for gear (like shoes) and goals (like "sub 4 marathon") that could be connected to run-log posts (and regular posts).
+You may trak distance run with shoes usage by this (as well as other gear).

 = Localization =